GoBLFC/Tracker/wiki/Setup-(Docker).md

         - `LETSENCRYPT_DOMAIN` (must match `NGINX_HOST` on the Nginx container)
         - `LETSENCRYPT_EMAIL` (email address to associate with the issued certificates, used for notifications of problems)
 1. Start the containers in the background (in the Docker daemon) by running `docker compose up -d` in the directory that the Compose file is in
-1. Once everything has started up, the application won't yet be functional if it's the first time running.
+1. Once everything has started up, the application won't yet be functional if it's the first time it has been run.
    Follow these steps once the containers are up:
     1. Run `docker compose exec app php artisan migrate` to run migrations on the database
     1. Wait for output from certbot in `docker compose logs certbot` to confirm that the dry-run succeeded.